FernandoZares/task-manager-api/README.md

 # Task Manager API
-Back-end for a task manager app.
+Backend for a task manager app.
 This project was created to practice NodeJS.

 <h3>* What I learned from this project:</h3>
 <ul>